-The challenge is to find the basic 3D structure in clay through observation from your mirror image, prepare and construct an armature for your self-portrait.
+Finding the basic 3D structure in clay through observation from your mirror image, prepare and construct an armature for your self-portrait.
 Set yourself up for your self-portrait, control light and collect essential information to inform your work – including the use of tools.
 Form up and complete a self portrait in clay.